 I still remember the first time I saw a handboard.
-My buddy Spencer (slyde ambassador) had posted a photo with one of his boards.
-Instantly I was intrigued.
+My buddy Spencer posted a photo with one of his boards and I was instantly intrigued.
 How had I grown up in a little surf-town (Ventura,Ca.) and never seen one of these before?
-Playing the role of a cheap college student I decided to go about making one; well at the time what I thought would be just one...
+Living the life of a broke college student, I decided to go about making one, well, what I thought would be just one...

 The First Board

 A fish tail, made from plywood.

 I liked the process so much, I knew I was on to something here.

 This original fish tail turned into a bit of a senior project.
 It wasn't required for school, but I wanted to accomplish something significant for personal reasons.
 Call it chance or call it dumb luck, but I ended up joining Cal State Long Beach SAE Club (600cc Go-Carts).
 Here I met Griffin..
 At this point I knew nothing about 3D anything, but Griffin did and he had a printer!
 Griffin had grown up in Oxnard Shores, a great surf spot in the town next to mine and we hit it off right away.
 I remember going over to his place every weekend to develop 3d board design concepts.